Iraqi art: Architecture

 Modern architecture presented contemporary architects with a major challenge.
 A continuous tradition of both domestic and public architecture was evident, but failed to conform with modern materials and methods.
 From the early 20th century, architecture employed new styles and new materials and public taste became progressively modern.
 The period was characterised by original designs produced by local architects, who had been trained in Europe, including: Mohamed Makiya, Makkiyya al-Jadiri, Mazlum, Qatan Adani and Rifat Chadirji.

 Like visual artists, Iraqi architects searched for a distinctly national style of architecture and this became a priority in the 20th century.
 Mohammed Makkiyya and Rifat Chadirji were the two most influential architects in terms of defining modern Iraqi architecture.
 The architect, Chadirji, who wrote a seminal book on Iraqi architecture, called this approach international regionalism.
 He explains:

 Architects sought an architectural language that would remind visitors of ancient Iraqi architectural history.
 To that end, architects used Iraqi motifs in their designs and incorporated traditional design practices, such as temperature control, natural ventilation, courtyards, screen walls and reflected light within their work.
 Architects also became designers who designed furniture and lighting with reference to the peculiarities of Iraqi climate, culture and material availability.

-As cities underwent a period of "modernisation" in the early decades of the 20th century, traditional structures came under threat and subject to demolition.
-The mudhif (or reed dwelling) or the bayt (houses) with features such as the shanashol (the distinctive oriel window with timber lattice-work) and bad girs (wind-catchers) were being lost with alarming haste.
+As cities underwent a period of "modernization" in the early decades of the 20th century, traditional structures came under threat and subject to demolition.
+The mudhif (or reed dwelling) or the bayt (houses) with features such as the shanashil (the distinctive oriel window with timber lattice-work) and bad girs (wind-catchers) were being lost with alarming haste.

 The architect, Rifat Chadirji along with his father, Kamil Chadirji, feared the vernacular architecture and ancient monuments would be lost to the new development associated with the oil boom in the mid-century.
-They documented the region photographically and in 1995, published a book entitled, The Photographs of Kamil Chadirji: Social Life in the Middle East, 1920-1940, which recorded the buildings and lifestyles of the Iraqi people.
+They documented the region photographically and in 1995, published a book entitled, The Photographs of Kamil Chadirji: Social Life in the Middle East, 1920–1940, which recorded the buildings and lifestyles of the Iraqi people.

 The artist, Lorna Selim, who taught drawing at Baghdad University's Department of Architecture, in the 1960s took her students to sketch traditional buildings along the Tigris and was especially interested in exposing young architects to Iraq's vernacular architecture, alley-ways and historical monuments.
-The work of Selim and Chadirji inspired a new generation of architects to consider including traditional design features - such as Iraqi practices of temperature control, natural ventilation, courtyards, screen walls and reflected light - in their designs.
+The work of Selim and Chadirji inspired a new generation of architects to consider including traditional design features – such as Iraqi practices of temperature control, natural ventilation, courtyards, screen walls and reflected light – in their designs.

 Visual arts

 During the first three decades of the 20th century, there was little progress in art.
-Following World War One, a group of Polish officers, who had been part of the Foreign Legion, arrived in Baghdad and introduced local artists to a European style of painting, which in turn fostered a public appreciation of art.
-The Institute of Fine Arts and the Fine Arts Society were established in 1940-41 and the Iraqi Artists' Society was founded in 1956, after which many exhibitions were mounted.
+Following World War I, a group of Polish officers, who had been part of the Foreign Legion, arrived in Baghdad and introduced local artists to a European style of painting, which in turn fostered a public appreciation of art.
+The Institute of Fine Arts and the Fine Arts Society were established in 1940–41 and the Iraqi Artists' Society was founded in 1956, after which many exhibitions were mounted.